Accountable Now's goal is to collect use of force data from 1,000 law enforcement agencies this year.

 Accountable Now is an initiative to reimagine public safety.

 Collect police use of force data

-Dechert LLP, with the help of a team of its lawyers, is leading the public record requests process for Accountable Now.
+Dechert LLP and Akerman LLP, with the help of their teams of lawyers, have lead the public record requests process for Accountable Now.
 We are grateful for their support of this project.

 Empower and inform advocates

 Police are a piece of the American legal system.
 Without policing data, the public can’t see how the system works, how often police use force, or something as fundamental as how many departments there are.

 Changemakers can fix what data can measure.
 The data Accountable Now collects is a tool for building a new approach to policing.

 Accountable Now is partnering with NORC at the University of Chicago to provide greater meaning to the data we've collected and to set nationwide standards for use of force data.
 Explore our beta data explorer.